droberts215/bookapp/README.md

 * [Contact](#contact)

 ## General info
 Reading a book before bedtime is a common practice for both children and adults.
-Having spent many nights wondering which book to pick next in my child's "read it again" rotation, I began thinking of a way to log reading history and run simple analytics on the data to tell me which books were being favored over others.
+Having spent many nights wondering which book to pick next in my child's "read it again" rotation, I wanted a way to log our reading history and run simple analytics on the data to tell me which books were being favored over others.
 Upon completion, I plan to load this onto a small AWS Lightsail instance and use it as a personal utility app.

 ## Technologies
 * MongoDB - version 4.2.8